Adam Strauss Takes Us on a Fabulous, Perceptive Trip!

 Strauss, a professional comedian from the Big Apple, seeks relief through therapies and drugs, finally pursuing psychedelic mushrooms as a pathway to health.
 The comedy of his life is witty and face-paced, the portrayals of his suffering heartrending.

-He screws up lots of relations, until he finds his “perfect” girlfriend from Kansas, who shines as a light.
-His involvement with her paints a funny and prophetic outcome.
-And and his intriguing “outdoor” therapist, who meets him in Washington Square, takes “therapy” to a whole new level of insight and wit.
+He screws up lots of relations, until he finds his “perfect” girlfriend from Kansas, who shines like a light for him.
+His involvement with her comes to a funny and prophetic outcome.

-It is a joy to partake of Adam Strauss’s “Mushroom Cure”—because his intense scenes of confused anxiety and rapid-fire comedy sustain emotional involvement to the very end.
+It is a joy to partake of Adam Strauss’s “Mushroom Cure”—because his intense scenes of confused anxiety and rapid-fire comedy inbokr out emotional involvement to the very end.
 The time flies by like a mind trip—there’s a lot to learn and enjoy.

 Adam is a non-pharmaceutical source of pleasure—a cure for dismay in himself.
 He’s a Life Cure—so, take a big dose of Adam Strauss and his funny, gripping, and uplifting story.
 He knows how to how to analyze, how to live, and laugh at himself.
 Let’s see it, again.